I think the web is a big boring mistake, and here are my baby steps to rectify it and save humanity."One wrapper to rule them all."

 What are you, at your core?
 Awareness is a key part, one that we share with many animals, and can feel when looking into a dog's eyes.
-I am creating that feeling of awareness with photos, so that you can look into the eye of the computer screen and feel something responding to you.
-To do this, Phobrain adds variation based on your click rhythms and a DNA dynamics simulation (a sort of heart) to make it alive.
+I am working on creating that feeling of awareness with photos, so that you can look into the eye of the computer screen and feel something responding to you.
+To do this, Phobrain uses a new type of downloaded brain, in the form of neural nets trained on identified photo associations, and adds variation in response to your mouse movement and (offline for now) a DNA dynamics simulation to give it a sort of tin man's heart.

 Screens.
 The screens show either portrait-oriented or landscape-oriented pairs.
 The landscape pairs can be either side-by-side or stacked.
 Side-by-side landscapes are recommended if a wide screen is available.